rdineva/Honeypot/README.md

     * `AuthorService`, `BookService`, `BookshelfService`, `QuoteServce`, `RatingService`, `UserService`
 * **Honeypot.Tests** contains all the unit tests for the application
   * *Abstractions*
-    * `BaseTest` for initializing DB context and providing Test classes with methods that clear the In Memory Database from objects
+    * `BaseTest` for initializing DB context and providing Test classes with methods that clear and also fill the In Memory Database with objects
     * `BaseTestFixture` for creating and configuring the In Memory Database used for unit testing
   * *Constants*
   * *Tests* contains test classes for the services in the application